jdrenenr/Google-Homepage/README.md

-This is practice for odin
+This is practice for odin, idk how it works